Best Soundbars Android Central 2020

 Sleek, smart, and powerful

-The Command Bar includes Dolby Digital 5.1, is sleek, includes a subwoofer, and is great for those in the Amazon Alexa ecosystem.
+The Signa S3 includes Dolby Digital 5.1, is sleek, includes a subwoofer, and is excellent for those in the Google Assistant ecosystem.

-If you want your first soundbar to sound great without breaking your wallet, the TaoTronics Soundbar is the best choice.
-You get three audio channels, Bluetooth connectivity for your phone, and 3.5mm or Optical connectivity to your TV, and coaxial input, all in a slim package.
-There's no HDMI passthrough or smart assistants; nothing but good sound.
+If you want the best soundbar that doesn't break the bank and still sounds great, the TCL Alto 7 is the best choice.
+You get three audio channels, Bluetooth connectivity for your phone, 3.5mm or Optical connectivity to your TV, and coaxial input, all in a slim package.
+There's no HDMI passthrough or smart assistants — nothing but good sound.

 At only 36 inches across, this is an excellent option for college dorms or other rooms without a lot of space.
-And if you want to get fancy, there are two holes for wall mounting the speaker.
-For controls, you can take advantage of the buttons on the side, or the included remote so that you can get the perfect sound for the situation.
+If you want to get fancy, TCL includes everything you would need to mount the Alto 7 on the wall.
+For controls, you can take advantage of the buttons on the side or the included remote so that you can get the perfect sound for the situation.

-Because this is a budget option, TaoTronics had to make some cuts in features and functionality.
+Because this is a budget option, TCL had to make some cuts in features and functionality.
 For one, there is no smart assistant support, so you'll have to rely on one of your Alexa or Google Assistant speakers for reminders.
-There is also no subwoofer included, so what you see is what you get with this soundbar, although it's to be expected.
+There is also only Bluetooth 4.2, which is fine for most, but it will being a bit out-dated if you planned on keeping this soundbar around for a few years.

 - Wired or Wireless setup